kalyd0s/swe-3313-fall-2025-team-04/technical-design/README.md

 - The system will provide a “Forgot Username” option on the login page
 - The user must enter their email address associated with their account
 - The server will verify the email with the SQL database
+- If correct, then Flask will send the username to the registered email
+- If the email is incorrect, then it will display an error message
 #### Forgotten Password
 - The system will provide a “Forgot Password” option on the login page
 - The authenticated user will enter the username or email associated with their account